xiaoyingpu/csci208/README.md

-# bucknell/csci208
+# Answers to Clojure

+`bucknell/csci208`

-Semester-long project: pick up a new language and answer questions.
+A semester-long project: pick up a new language and answer questions.